ldtteam/MinecoloniesWiki/source/systems/worker.md

 ## Workers' Skill Level

 There is a system in place for how the workers skills "Level Up".
+The higher the worker's level, the faster and more efficient they will be.
 The level of their HOME is what will put a limit on the "Worker Skill Level" they can achieve.
 Every time you level up their HOME, the worker's max level limit will be DOUBLE the previous limit!
 Currently the limit on the Workers' "Skill Level" is 100 (once you have made his building level 5, of course).
 The level of their WORK building determines the speed at which they level up.

 | Building Level | Max Worker Level |
 | -------------- | ---------------- |